ahmetaa/poppy/README.md

 	  else
 	    print("$fruit does not exist in bloom filter.");
 	}

+	Output:
+	apple may exist in bloom filter.
+	orange may exist in bloom filter.
+	watermelon does not exist in bloom filter. papaya does not exist in bloom filter. mango does not exist in bloom filter. guava does not exist in bloom filter.

 ## SimHash
 This is a special hash function that generates similar hash values for similar items.
 This means